Does DevOps or Cloud Engineer Need Coding?

 Cloud engineers are the folks who design, deploy, and maintain cloud-based infrastructure and services.

 They work with different cloud platforms, such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
-Their main goal is to make sure that everything on the cloud is working smoothly, and securely.
+Their main goal is to ensure that everything on the cloud works smoothly and securely.

 Some of the things cloud engineers do include:

-• Setting up cloud infrastructure: This involves setting up servers, configuring networking and security settings, and making sure that everything is working together correctly.
+• Setting up cloud infrastructure: This involves setting up servers, configuring networking and security settings, and ensuring that everything is working together correctly.

-• Deploying and managing cloud-based services: Cloud engineers deploy and manage various services on the cloud.
-This includes things like web applications and databases.
+• Deploying and managing cloud-based services: Cloud engineers deploy and manage various services on the cloud, including web applications and databases.
 They ensure that these services are scalable, set up properly, and efficient in terms of cost and performance.

 • Automating processes: Cloud engineers use automation tools to streamline cloud infrastructure and service deployment.
 Automation helps to speed up processes, reduce errors, increase efficiency, and improve overall reliability.